mdhaber/monorepo/docs/index.rst

 Monorepo documentation

-This is the public documentation on gh-pages.
+This is documentation in a PR.

 Add your content using ``reStructuredText`` syntax.
 See the `reStructuredText <https://www.sphinx-doc.org/en/master/usage/restructuredtext/index.html>`_